 With their relaxed fit, boyfriend jeans are always stylish.
 But in the winter, they might take you from cool to downright cold.
 Since they aren't skin tight, you can easily layer them, though.
 Wear those not-warm-enough leggings underneath and you'll find yourself feeling nice and cozy when the snow is falling.
 If your jeans have holes in them, let your favorite patterned leggings peek through.

 Unless you live somewhere with mild winters, cropped jeans won't cut it in January and February.
 Put them away to avoid frostbitten ankles, or wear them with tall boots that don't leave any skin exposed and some thick wool socks if you can.
-And always make sure the denim is weighty enough to guard against the frosty air.
+Always make sure the denim is weighty enough to guard against the frosty air.

 Staying cozy doesn't stop with your warm jeans for winter – add a few other smart pieces to your outfit if you want to survive winter without chattering teeth and numb fingers.
 Get a long coat that goes down to your thighs (if not further) and wear lined boots that are made for winter weather.
 A hat, scarf, and gloves will help, too.
 And a longer shirt, like a wool sweater that falls over your derriere, will feel amazing when the snow is falling – you can even wear a t-shirt or turtleneck underneath if needed.